 - Enter the private virtual waiting room and verify the details of your appointment

 - Preview and manage your device settings (test audio and video, mute your microphone, or choose a front- or back-facing camera on mobile).
-Make sure that your camera and microphone access are not blocked in your browser settings.
+Ensure your camera and microphone access are not blocked in your browser settings.

 Join the telehealth visit

-As soon as your provider joins the room, the visit will begin automatically.
+The visit will begin automatically when your provider joins the room.
 Multiple providers may enter and exit the room throughout the visit, as appropriate.
-The practice staff should inform you when it’s time to leave the session, or let you know to stay present and wait for anther provider to join the session.
+The practice staff should inform you when it’s time to leave the session or tell you to stay present and wait for another provider to join the session.

 The athenaTelehealth experience works on desktop and mobile, but only via web browser.
 You don’t need to download an application to your device.
 Browser requirements include:

-- Google Chrome (latest three versions), for macOS and Windows
+- Google Chrome (the latest three versions) for macOS and Windows

 - Safari (version 12+) on macOS

-- Firefox (latest three versions), for macOS and Windows
+- Firefox (the latest three versions) for macOS and Windows

-- Google Chrome on android (latest three versions)
+- Google Chrome on android (the latest three versions)

 - Safari on iOS 12+ (This feature doesn’t support other browsers such as Chrome on iOS)

-Q: Do I need to log into the Patient Portal to join my telehealth appointment?
+Q: Can I log into the Patient Portal to join my telehealth appointment?

 Q: How can I test to make sure my device is compatible?

-A: In the confirmation message that contains details about your appointment, you will also be provided a link to a pre-appointment device check, which will allow you to test your device settings and troubleshoot audio or video issues.
+A: In the confirmation message containing details about your appointment, you will also be provided a link to a pre-appointment device check, allowing you to test your device settings and troubleshoot audio or video issues.
 This link will not be available in any reminder messages.

 Q: How long will I remain in the waiting room?

-A: The provider will join the call as soon as they’re able, but the virtual waiting room will expire after 30 minutes.
+A: The provider will join the call as soon as possible, but the virtual waiting room will expire after 30 minutes.
 Upon entering, you’ll read a message stating that the call will begin when their provider or a practice staff member joins the call.

 Q: Can I have a caretaker or interpreter join me on the call?

-A: Yes, up to four total users can participate in the call simultaneously, including users from both the patient and the provider side.
-If you require an additional participant be present during the visit, such as a caretaker, the link to the visit can be forwarded or shared with another user.
+A: Yes, up to four total users can simultaneously participate in the call, including users from both the patient and the provider.
+If you require an additional participant to be present during the visit, such as a caretaker, the link to the visit can be forwarded or shared with another user.